jbms/sphinx-immaterial/docs/code_annotations.rst

         1. .. admonition:: Obsolete
                :class: failure

-               This has no special affect because the :rst:dir:`code-annotations` directive already enables the feature accordingly.
+               This has no special effect because the :rst:dir:`code-annotations` directive automatically enables the feature.

 :duref:`Enumerated lists' <enumerated-lists>` markers in reStructuredText can be uniformed with the ``#`` character instead of numbers/letters.